Manual

 T= $integer or $real : [optional] type and a random distribution of the number.

-L = length of the vector, L = 0 or L=empty means L = $dim.
+L = length of the array, L = 0 or L=empty means L = $dim.

-T= $integer or $real : [optional] type and a random distribution for the vector entries.
+T= $integer or $real : [optional] type and a random distribution for the array entries.

 $real(a, b), $integer(a, b) Type and uniform distribution for real or integer numbers from a to b.